useruser300/Devops/terraform-aws-vpc-lab/README.md

 The project uses Terraform to create the infrastructure automatically instead of creating everything manually through the AWS Console.

+An additional refactored version of this project was also built using **modules and variables**, and it is available in:

+- `./existing-project-refactored-with-modules-and-variables`

 ## Architecture Diagram

 ![Terraform Lab Diagram](images/diagram.png)